Man and woman charged in Wednesday’s forcible confinement in Lower Mainland - Today In BCToday In BC

-Delta Police were in Aldergrove Wednesday afternoon for an investigation that started with a call about a distraught person and ended up being about two women being forcibly confined in a U-Haul.

 Just before noon on Dec.
-7, the Delta Police was dispatched to the area of Hwy.
-17 and Ladner Trunk Road for a report of a distraught person, explained Delta Police Acting Insp.
-James Sandberg.
+7, Delta police were dispatched to the area of Highway 17 and Ladner Trunk Road for a report of a distraught person, explained Acting Insp.
+James Sandberg, public affairs manager for the Delta Police Department.

 “The DPD took immediate action to locate the other remaining victim who was in the U-Haul van and allegedly being forcibly confined by a male and female suspect,” he said.